-- 2. All the accounts are settled among at the time of dissolution of a business. - 3. may also dissolve a firm, if a partner a suit, that one of the partners is of mind Unsound. - 4.
-Partners are liable for settle the account of accounts payable even from their if they are solvent. - 5.
+- 1. At the time of admission partnership firm is dissolved if business is. - 2.
+All the accounts are settled among at the time of dissolution of a business. - 3. may also dissolve a firm, if a partner a suit, that one of the partners is of mind Unsound. - Partners are liable for settle the account of accounts payable even from their if they are solvent. - 5.
 Loan of partner will be paid off, before the settlement of.

 According to the Partnership Act,1932 "The dissolution of partnership between all the partners of a firm is called the dissolution of the firm" Therefore, the act distinguishes between the dissolution of partnership and dissolution of the firm.
-Thus, a reconstitution of a firm involves a change in the relation of partners whereas in the caseof dissolution of firm, there is complete severance of relationship between all partners.
-There are essentially two modes of dissolution of the firm i.e. (a) Dissolution without the order of the court, and (b) Dissolution by theorder of the court.
-Usually the Deed of Partnership contains on the basis of which the final accounts between partners are settled.
+Thus, a reconstitution of a firm involves a change in the relation of partners whereas in the case of dissolution of firm, there is complete severance of relationship between all partners.
+There are essentially two modes of dissolution of the firm i.e. (a) Dissolution without the order of the court, and (b) Dissolution by theorder of the court.Usually the Deed of Partnership contains on the basis of which the final between partners are settled.
 In the absence of such an agreement, the following rules will be applicable: